sedlatschek/inversify-express-typebox-openapi/README.md

 - [ ] add type tests for decorators (und such things as examples, example, schema)
 - [ ] move schema to be its own parameter for parameter decorators
 - [ ] DRY up decorator code
+- [ ] AllowReserved can only be applied to Query parameters, yet we allow it to be used on any parameter.
+This allows for invalid oas31 specification if used incorrectly.

 ### Roadmap